Mkleemjr/100-days-of-code/log.md

 **Today's Progress**: Began [Codecademy's](https://www.codecademy.com/) Create a Front-End App with React Skill Path.
 Worked on JSX (JavaScript Syntax Extension) concept and syntax.
 Did some JavaScript review and studied a new part for me on JavaScript Modules in Part 4: Modern JavaScript: Modules and Browser Compatibility.

 **Thoughts:** Wrapping my mind around React.js.
 From my understanding so far, it is a JavaScript library.
 It's weird how JS and HTML are combined into a new and different construct.
 Also, I love the concept of DRY (Don't Repeat Yourself) and SRP (Single Responsibility Principle).
-This is related to having separate file and modularization and their purposes.
+This is related to having separate files and modularization and their purposes.
 Not to mention cleaner and more efficient code.
 A light bulb is starting to come on in my mind.
 Yes!

 **Link(s) to work:** [Create a Front-End App with React](https://www.codecademy.com/learn/paths/build-web-apps-with-react) | [JSX](https://www.codecademy.com/paths/build-web-apps-with-react/tracks/bwa-intro-to-react/modules/react-101-jsx-u/lessons/react-jsx-intro/exercises/what-is-jsx) | [Learn JavaScript: Modules](https://www.codecademy.com/paths/build-web-apps-with-react/tracks/bwa-modern-javascript-modules-and-browser-compatibility/modules/intermediate-javascript-modules/lessons/modules/exercises/require)